pedromorenovillar/recipe-square-backend/README.md

-## Backend repository for the Recipe Square Project
+## Backend repository for the project Recipe Square

 For detailed information about the project, please check the [frontend repository](https://github.com/pedromorenovillar/recipe-square-frontend).